 Health and policy experts, while crediting the government for dampening the virus’s spread in the spring, cite a raft of failures for its summer resurgence.
-They include refraining from appointing a coronavirus “czar” to coordinate the response and failing to put together a national network of testing labs and technicians able to track the virus.
+They include refraining from appointing a coronavirus “czar” to coordinate the response and failing to stand up a national network of testing labs and technicians able to track the virus.

 Netanyahu’s approval rating for handling the pandemic is at 46 percent, according to a new poll by Israel’s Channel 12, a decline of almost 20 points since May.
 A spokesman in the prime minister’s office declined to comment for this article.

 “We are the only country in the world that is less prepared for the second wave than it was for the first,” opposition leader Yair Lapid said at a party meeting Monday,

 Critics describe the new wave as reflecting a political failure to prep for the novel coronavirus’s inevitable return once Israelis were given the all-clear to hit the streets, beaches and bars.